 1. Add your chosen sales channels

-Want to reap the benefits of multi-channel retailing for your online store?
-Find out how to choose the sales channels that will work best for you, then add the available sales channels to your store.
+Want to reap the benefits of multi-channel retailing for your ecommerce store?
+Find out how to choose the top social media and marketplace channels that will work best for you, then add the available sales channels to your store.

 Here are some examples of online sales channels you can add to your Shopify store:

 All sales channels connect with the core of your Shopify business, so you can easily keep track of orders, products, and customers across all platforms.

 Cupshe, which generates more than $50 million in annual revenue, attributes 35% of its sales directly or indirectly to social selling.

 When ORO Los Angeles launched Shopping on Instagram, it lifted month-over-month revenue by 29.3%—an increase directly attributable to the platform.

 And when Sarah’s Treats & Treasures opened a sales channel on Amazon, it quickly gained traction on the platform.
 Now, Amazon is responsible for 76.8% of the company’s orders.

 Adding a custom domain to your site gives you brand recognition and makes it easier for people to remember your URL.